digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

  - [Digital Mobius](https://github.com/Qovery/digital-mobius)
  - [Draino](https://github.com/planetlabs/draino) and [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)

-In this tutorial the main focus will be the [Digital Mobius](https://github.com/Qovery/digital-mobius) project.
+In this tutorial the main focus will be the [Digital Mobius](https://github.com/Qovery/digital-mobius) project because it was specifically designed for the usecase described in this tutorial (more details below).

+Main reasons to consider `Digital Mobius`:
+ - Open source (written in [Go](https://golang.org)).
+ - Simplicity and ease of configuration.
+ - [Helm chart](https://github.com/Qovery/digital-mobius/tree/main/charts/Digital-Mobius) is available for easy `K8S` deployment (or on [artifacthub.io](https://artifacthub.io/packages/helm/digital-mobius/digital-mobius))

 A simplified diagram of the internal flow (logic) is provided as well.
 Finally, we will have it deployed to a running `DOKS` cluster and observe how well it handles cluster nodes recycling.

-Overview and features:
- - Open source (written in [GO](https://golang.org))
- - Can be used as a `Kubernetes Deployment` or as a standalone binary (CLI)
- - [Helm chart](https://github.com/Qovery/digital-mobius/tree/main/charts/Digital-Mobius) source code is available for easy K8S deployment (or on [artifacthub.io](https://artifacthub.io/packages/helm/digital-mobius/digital-mobius))

 ## DOKS Cluster Setup